AKhadhraoui47/Yocto_Rpi_IMU/README.md

 To assign a static IP address we should make changes to **/etc/network/interfaces** file, thus we should find the recipe reponsible for it which is **init-ifupdown**.
 To do so, we will be applying a **patch** to the original interfaces file that will be added in an appended **bbappend** recipe.

+> Patches are files that contain changes to be applied to source code or other text files.
+  Appended recipes are used to extend or modify existing recipes without changing the original files.
 ```console
 ak47@ak47~:$ ls
 interfaces